-You may not realize it, but portable guitar amps can help you improve the quality of your instrument and any music you create with it.
-They allow you to have access to a wide variety of musical genres that you may not otherwise be able to access or create.
+You may not realize the importance of a nice, portable guitar amp unless you've vibed to some nice guitar playing at a bonfire on your favorite hillstation or maybe on a quiet winter night in your bedroom.
+They allow you to have access to a wide variety of musical genres that you may not otherwise be able to access or create!
+If you've been wondering how those cool musicians on Instagram play those jazz tunes or tab out some blues, this article will give you some clarity about the concept.
 The best portable amps are easy to carry around and have clear displays and easy-to-use control boards.
-If you're a guitarist of any skill or experience level, you will benefit beyond measure from a portable guitar amp.
-Keep reading to learn more about our team's picks of the best cheap portable guitar amps for everyone to jam-out with.
+If you're a guitarist of any skill or experience level, you will benefit beyond measure from a portable guitar amp!
+Keep reading to learn more about our team's picks of the Best Portable Guitar Amps in 2021!

 While the sound quality of a portable amp is directly related to its size and weight, the build and quality are equally important.
 If a model can't stand the test of time, it isn't worth your money.
-The following guide was written with the needs of students, teachers, studio musicians, and live performers in mind.
+The following guide was written with the needs of students, teachers, musicians, music engineers, and live performers in mind.
 It details what to look for in a quality portable gig amp and points out some of the most common problems encountered by consumers.

 Tips When Shopping for a Portable Guitar Amp